pauljeter/pauljeter-astro/src/content/blog/foundation-5-features-that-bootstrap-doesnt-have.md

 ---
-title: 'Foundation 5 Features That Bootstrap Doesn't Have'
+title: 'Foundation 5 Features That Bootstrap Doesn’t Have'
 description: 'A comparison of features between Bootstrap 3 and Foundation 5 by ZURB.'
 pubDate: '2015-01-15'
 heroImage: '/images/foundation-and-bootstrap.jpg'